spakai/birthday-paradox/README.md

 There are four classes

 BirthdayParadox
-- Takes a set of population with their sample size and  generates random birthdays and then checks how many duplicates are present in each sample.
+- Takes a list of populations with a sample size , generates random birthdays and then checks how many duplicates are present in each sample.
-- For example for sample size = 10000 and population = 23  , for 10000 times , random 23 birthdays will be generated and checked for duplicated .
-There should be 50% or 5000 duplicates.
+- For example for sample size = 10000 and population = 23  , for 10000 times , random 23 birthdays will be generated and checked for duplications.
+There should be 50% or 5000 duplicates, plus or minus.

-- The code that does the latter is passed as a Work object and added to the ThreadPool queue.
+- The code that does the latter is passed as a Work object and added to the ThreadPool queue as this takes the most time to execute .

 ```cpp
          Work work {[&, id] {